 Jerry Richardson Stadium (Charlotte)

-The current-smallest stadium in the FBS plans to double its 15,314-seating capacity.
-A $100M project to revamp athletic facilities– including Jerry Richardson Stadium– was announced in May.
+The one of the smallest stadiums in the FBS plans to increase its 15,314-seating capacity.
+A project to revamp athletic facilities–including Jerry Richardson Stadium–broke ground on August 27, 2025.

 Sanford Stadium (Georgia)